apache/phoenix-connectors/BUILDING.md

 ## Building Apache Phoenix Connectors

 This repository will build jars for the different Phoenix connectors.
-Phoenix 4 and Phoenix 5 versions use different Hadoop and HBase versions, and require separate versions of the connectors.
-Phoenix 4 requires Hadoop 2.x and HBase 1.x, while Phoenix 5 requires Hadoop 3.x and HBase 2.x
-The standard build process builds the connectors both for Phoenix 4 and Phoenix 5.

 ```
 $ mvn package
 ```

 ### Building against specific Phoenix version
-To build a release of Phoenix Connectors which packages a specific version of Phoenix, specify the `phoenix-four.version` or the `phoenix-five.version` system property to indicate a specific Phoenix version.
+To build a release of Phoenix Connectors which packages a specific version of Phoenix, specify the `phoenix.version` system property to indicate a specific Phoenix version.

-Phoenix Connectors will package the same version of Phoenix used for build/test.
-This version is controlled by the `phoenix-four.version` and the `phoenix-five.version` system properties.

-When specifying `phoenix-four.version` and the `phoenix-five.version`, also specify the HBase version to be used by the corresponding `hbase-one.version` and `hbase-two.version` system properties.
+When specifying `phoenix.version`, also specify the HBase version to be used by the corresponding `hbase-two.version` system property.
-Similarly you can overwrite the `hadoop-two.version` and the `hadoop-three.version` system properties if necessary.
+Similarly you can override the `hadoop-three.version` system properties if necessary.

 ```
 $ mvn package -Dphoenix-five.version=5.1.0-SNAPSHOT